 “Oh my goodness, this was the best night drink I’ve ever had.”— Deborah —

-- Contains ingredients packed with amino acids (like tryptophan), minerals and other vital compounds scientifically shown to promote more restful sleep.
+- Better Sleep.
+Amino acids (like tryptophan), minerals, and other vital compounds are shown to promote more restful sleep.

-- Is rich in immune system-boosting antioxidants which can help fight illness and infection.
+- Immune System Boost.
+Immune system-boosting antioxidants, which can help fight illness and infection.

-- Curcumin, the active compound in turmeric, has been linked to improved brain function and heart health.
+- Improved Organ Function.
+Curcumin, the active compound in turmeric, has been linked to improved brain function and heart health.

-- Golden milk can aid in digestion, calm nausea and improve overall gut health.
+- Improved Gut Health.
+Golden milk can aid in digestion, calm nausea, and improve overall gut health.

 **As always, check with your doctor before turning to golden milk as a remedy or wellness supplement.
 The above is based on information available online.
 I’m not a dietician but enjoy reading about health and sharing what I’ve learned.

 - Almonds.
 Rich in magnesium, which promotes both sleeping and muscle relaxation.
-This golden milk recipes uses them in the form of almond butter and almond milk.
+This golden milk recipe uses them in the form of almond butter and almond milk (I also use both in this healthy Strawberry Smoothie).

 - Honey.
-Allows tryptophan (of Thanksgiving turkey fame) to enter the brain more easily.
+This natural sweetener allows tryptophan (of Thanksgiving turkey fame) to enter the brain more easily.

 - Ginger.
 Calms the stomach and promotes relaxation.
 Some studies suggest ginger can also help reduce anxiety.

 - Turmeric.
+The all-important golden milk powder!
 Aids digestion and has calming properties, which lead to sounder sleep.
 If you have aches and pains, golden milk for joints is a popular remedy, as it is anti-inflammatory too.

 - Cinnamon.
 Similar to turmeric and ginger, cinnamon also helps with digestion.
-PLUS it supports healthy sugar metabolism and is a delicious pairing with the other ingredients.
+PLUS it supports healthy sugar metabolism and is a delicious pairing with the other ingredients (like in this Apple Cider).

-- Black Pepper.
-Studies show that to get the full benefit of tumeric, you should pair it with black pepper which piperine.
-Piperine boosts the body’s ability to absorb curcumin, the key compound in turmeric which fights inflammation.
-(It’s a bit much for me at bedtime, so I usually leave it out.
-Personal preference!)
+- Add Black Peppercorns.
+Studies show that to get the full benefit of turmeric, you should pair it with black pepper which has piperine.
+Piperine boosts the body’s ability to absorb curcumin, the key compound in turmeric that fights inflammation.
+It’s a bit much for me at bedtime, so I usually leave it out.
+Personal preference!

-- Coconut Oil.
-Improves the absorption of fat-soluble vitamins, calcium and magnesium.
+- Add Coconut Oil.
+Improves the absorption of fat-soluble vitamins, calcium, and magnesium.

-- Ghee.
-Adding just a teaspoon of ghee to golden milk is thought to alleviate cold symptoms.
-Similar to adding honey to tea, ghee coats the throat which can help soothes a sore throat and ease a persistent cough
+- Add Ghee.
+Adding just a teaspoon of ghee is thought to alleviate cold symptoms.
+Similar to adding honey to tea, ghee coats the throat which can help soothe a sore throat and ease a persistent cough.

 - To Store.
 Leftovers can be stored in an airtight container such as a mason jar in the refrigerator for up to 3 days.